reasonwithoutrestraint/site/Summaries/G.E. Moore, from Principia Ethica.md

 Moore seemed to assume that an ethical theory had only two options: analytic naturalism and non-naturalism.
 Needless to say, this is terribly inadequate.
 There is synthetic naturalism as well as non-cognitivism.

+### My Objections

+1. The argument attacks reductionism not naturalism.
+But there can be irreducible natural properties and (presumably) reducible non-natural properties.
+2. Normativity: The OQA or the modified OQA (based on the lack of motivation) can be levied at non-naturalism.
+Removing certain properties (i.e. saying that its not natural) doesn't close the open question.
+3. Ontology: How can the normative supervene on the non-normative, if the normative are non-natural and the non-normative are natural.
+This can be explained by naturalism: the normative supervenes on the non-normative because both sets of properties just as natural properties.
+4. Epistemology:
+    - Causal Inertion:
+        1. No evolutionary reason to perceive non-natural properties -> non-natural properties are not the referrents of our language: There is no evolutionary benefit to developing a capacity to perceive non-natural properties, as the only perceptions that are beneficial are perceptions of natural properties, as natural facts are the only sorts of facts that would be evolutionary advantageous.
+        2. No ability to perceive non-natural properties -> no claim about non-natural properties can be justified: Non-natural properties do not influence natural properties (otherwise, they wouldn't be non-natural), but we can only perceive natural properties.
+Thus, it is impossible for us to have any justification for any normative claims.
+It may be suggested that our intuitions track non-natural properties, but there is no reason to believe that to be the case.
+        3. Theories with fewer assumptions and better explanatory power are superior.
+Imagine a world without any non-natural properties but with all the same natural properties.
+These two worlds would have equal explanatory power, but the world without unneeded properties would have less assumptions and would therefore be superior.
+    - Reflection:
+        - When we see an action that we judge to be wrong, we don't just judge it to be wrong in that particular circumstance.
+We judge that a particular action with certain natural properties always coinstantiates normative properties (i.e. we judge suffering and we judge badness, where the badness supervenes on the suffering).
+But this supervenience relation couldn't be perceived, for have only perceived the one circumstance, so how can we make a universal judgment about certain normative properties necessarily supervening on certain natural properties?
+The best explanation for judging necessary supervenience relation is that normative judgments are not perceptions of non-natural properties, but perceptions of natural properties, constructions of thinking, or non-cognitive expressions or prescriptions.
+5. Evolution: There is no evolutionary reason to develop a capacity to perceive non-natural properties

 # Salvaging the Open Question Argument

 #### Darwall, Gibbard and Railton